vrathi101/uszipstats/README.md

 - help with outreach and publicity

-This package provides a variety of functions to process the IRS tax stats by zipcode provided here: https://www.irs.gov/statistics/soi-tax-stats-individual-income-tax-statistics-zip-code-data-soi

 Package Usage
 ----------------------
+To download the package on a command-line interface, run:
+    `pip install taxfilingfusion`
+To download the package on Jupyter Notebooks or IPython environments, run:
+    `!pip install taxfilingfusion`

-To upgrade the package version run `pip install uszipstats --upgrade`.
+To import the module with the functions to analyze the data To upgrade the package version run `pip install uszipstats --upgrade`.

+This package provides a variety of functions to process the IRS tax stats by zipcode provided here: https://www.irs.gov/statistics/soi-tax-stats-individual-income-tax-statistics-zip-code-data-soi